 This primer can be used indoors or outdoors on the majority of all surfaces.
 It has a high-bonding ability so it can be used on those hard to paint items like PVC, Kynar, tile, vinyl, fiberglass and glossy finished items.
 It has a viscosity of 93-100 KU.

 If you apply with a roller to a smooth surface choose a roller with a nap of 3/8” to ½”.
-If you are applying to a porous surface choose a roller with a nap of ½” to ¾”.
+However, if you are applying to a porous surface choose a roller with a nap of ½” to ¾”.
 If you apply with a paint sprayer use a spray pressure of 2,500 to 3,200 and a 015 tip.

 Once applied, you can use the topcoat of your choice.
 It should dry to the touch in about half of an hour and be ready to paint over in about one hour.